 The IBCF has funded a variety of habitat management projects in Kentucky.
 IBCF funding has also been provided for select bat research projects focused on determining migration routes, habitat usage and behavioral aspects of the bats.
 The following are highlights of some of the funded projects.

-Beginning in 2016, a group of expert reviewers will review and make funding recommendations on land acquisition and management projects that seek IBCF funding.
-These reviewers, each with expertise in bat research and management, forest trends and management, conservation land acquisition, or related disciplines, are professionals that work in Kentucky and volunteer their time and provide their expertise to ensure that land acquisition and management projects funded by the IBCF meet the objectives of the Conservation Strategy for Forest-Dwelling Bats in the Commonwealth of Kentucky.
+Since 2016, a group of expert reviewers have been evaluating and making funding recommendations on land acquisition and management projects that seek IBCF funding.
+These reviewers, each with expertise in bat research and management, forest trends and management, conservation land acquisition, or related disciplines, are professionals who work in Kentucky and volunteer their time to ensure that land acquisition and management projects funded by the IBCF meet the objectives of the Conservation Strategy for Forest-Dwelling Bats in the Commonwealth of Kentucky.

 1. acquisition, conservation, and management of hibernacula,